 Latest News

 Posted on:

 Most people who live in Jenkintown will tell you they love living here, but they won’t tell you that taxes are reasonable.
 Most I’ve spoken with will express a sentiment along the lines of “they’re already too high”, especially when we start talking about paying for sidewalks.
-The question then becomes, […]
+The question then becomes, do we get good value for our money?
+The heavy Jenkintown tax burden might not pay for sidewalks, but it does fund one of […]

+Latest News